 - Determine and utilize international benchmarking for better targeting spending review agendas.

-This learning initiative will be delivered as blended learning, consisted of both e-learning phase and a workshop.
-Its main goal is to bring together public officials to deepen their knowledge in evidence-based budgeting and enhancing efficiency in expenditure allocation.
+This learning initiative was delivered as blended learning, consisted of both e-learning phase and a workshop.
+Its main goal was to bring together public officials to deepen their knowledge in evidence-based budgeting and enhancing efficiency in expenditure allocation.

-- E-learning phase: The online learning phase will start on October 22, 2018 and will finish on November 5, 2018.
-It will serve as preparation for the face-to-face part of the course and will be delivered through the CEF Online Learning Campus: https://www.cef-see.org/olc/
+- E-learning phase: The online learning phase started on October 22, 2018 and finished on November 5, 2018.
+It served as preparation for the face-to-face part of the course and was delivered through the CEF Online Learning Campus: https://www.cef-see.org/olc/

-The participants will be asked to read some preliminary material offering an introduction to spending reviews, and the different stages in the process of conducting spending reviews.
+The participants were asked to read some preliminary material offering an introduction to spending reviews, and the different stages in the process of conducting spending reviews.

 - Face-to-face workshop: at CEF in Ljubljana from November 20 to November 22, 2018.

-During this workshop, the concepts of carrying out effective spending review, both the strategic and the institutional view, principles for improving the quality of public finances through the use of spending reviews, Spending review methodology and Cost-benefit analysis methodology will be elaborated in details.
-Moreover, a strong focus will be put on developing participants’ skills to detect efficiency savings and opportunities for cutting low-priority or ineffective expenditures in a coordinated effort.
+During this workshop, the concepts of carrying out effective spending review, both the strategic and the institutional view, principles for improving the quality of public finances through the use of spending reviews, Spending review methodology and Cost-benefit analysis methodology were elaborated in details.
+Moreover, a strong focus was put on developing participants’ skills to detect efficiency savings and opportunities for cutting low-priority or ineffective expenditures in a coordinated effort.
 However, there is no one-size-fits-all way of carrying out spending reviews.
-Thus, participants will be also engaged in an interactive exercise to share their country’s objectives and experiences.
-They will be asked to work on a case study, where they should develop well elaborated advise on a selected topic, and to prepare a strategy that is fiscally sustainable while seeking to maintain a high - quality level of service.
+Thus, participants were also engaged in an interactive exercise to share their country’s objectives and experiences.
+They were asked to work on a case study, where they developed well elaborated advise on a selected topic, and prepared a strategy that is fiscally sustainable while seeking to maintain a high - quality level of service.

-The event will be held in English and it will be organized in a highly participatory and interactive manner.
-Thus, the participants will be actively engaged in discussions through Q&A sessions and team work on case studies.
-Moreover, they will be strongly encouraged to exchange their national experiences, good practices and challenges.
+The event was held in English and it was organized in a highly participatory and interactive manner.
+Thus, the participants were actively engaged in discussions through Q&A sessions and team work on case studies.
+Moreover, they were strongly encouraged to exchange their national experiences, good practices and challenges.

-Public officials from countries across Europe, and in particular the CEF constituency countries are welcomed and strongly encouraged to apply:
+Public officials from countries across Europe, and in particular the CEF constituency countries attended this learning initiative: